Baked Dry Rub Ribs

 Seasoned Ribs in baking dish.

-4. Bake ribs in a tightly covered (with foil) baking dish for 1 hour and 30 minutes at 300 degrees F.
+4. Bake dry rub oven ribs in a tightly covered baking dish (with tin foil) for 1 hour and 30 minutes at 300 degrees F. You need this low heat instead of a higher temperature so that you can achieve the best results.
+High heat will make the meat become tough and dry out.

-5. Remove the ribs and place them on a rack on a baking dish lined with aluminum foil.
-Broil them for 5 minutes then flip them to the other side and broil for another 5 minutes.
+5. Remove the ribs and place them on a rack on a baking sheet lined with aluminum foil.
+Broil them for 5 minutes, flip them over, and broil for another 5 minutes.

 Broiled ribs on a white serving platter.